nnamm/pyTree/README.md

 # pyTree

-This is a Python3.9.0 script that behaves like the tree command.
+This is a Python 3.9.0 script that behaves like the tree command.

 ## Specifications